dreamerlzl/raft_for_beginners/readme.md

 - time setting: see `raft.go`
     - period for sending heartbeats: 100 ms
     - election timeout: a random number within 250 ~ 500 ms
-- For slow CPU(例如英特尔4代的CPU), may need to set larger election timeout
+- For slow CPU(like Intel 4th generation CPU), may need to set larger election timeout
     - otherwise may fail `one()` because of slow heartbeat broadcasting